apilypas/fonttobm/README.md

 # fonttobm
-Utility to convert fonts (TTF) to Bitmap fonts (BMFont format + image).
+Utility to convert fonts (TTF) to Bitmap fonts (+BMFont format).
 It is implemented in a way that it works under Linux, Windows, and probably other operating systems.

-BMFont format is usually used in applications, that performance depends on using fonts from textures (for example, games with large amounts of texts).
-One of popular applications, that works this format is [bmfont](https://angelcode.com/products/bmfont/), that has only Windows builds and requires Wine to run under other platforms.
-This utility is created with a goal to avoid running under Wine and be easily automated as command line tool can be.
+Bitmap fonts are usually used in applications that performance depends on using fonts from textures (for example, games with large amounts of texts).
+One of popular applications, that works with this format is [bmfont](https://angelcode.com/products/bmfont/).
+It also output `fnt` file that helps mapping letters in the texture.
+This application has only Windows builds and requires Wine to run under other platforms. `fonttobm` is created with a goal to avoid running under Wine and be easily automated as command line tool can be.

 ## Command line arguments
 | Name          | Description